Receive the latest articles for free. Click here to get the Luxury Daily newsletters.

 Like this article?
 Sign up for a free subscription to Luxury Daily's must-read newsletters.
 Click here!

-Related content: Why retailers should engage customers throughout their entire shopping experience, Mobile shoppers are more valuable than traditional in-store shoppers: study, Tablet users are more active holiday shoppers than smartphone owners: NRF, What US marketers can learn from the Japanese, Use mobile to lure customers to stores, keep them there: Google, leave a response, or trackback from your own site.
+Related content: Back-to-school spending to grow 3.3pc: NRF, Why retailers should engage customers throughout their entire shopping experience, Mobile shoppers are more valuable than traditional in-store shoppers: study, Tablet users are more active holiday shoppers than smartphone owners: NRF, What US marketers can learn from the Japanese, leave a response, or trackback from your own site.